-Both the Storyblocks Standard Licence and Storyblocks Enterprise License are available for video, audio and image assets.
-Both licence options are royalty-free and offer unlimited distribution for print, digital, and productions.
+Both the Storyblocks Standard Licence and Storyblocks Enterprise License are available for video, audio, and image assets.
+Both license options are royalty-free and offer unlimited distribution for print, digital, and productions.
 The Standard license offers $20k of legal indemnification and the assets downloaded are licensed to the individual account holder.

 Here are a few reasons why the Enterprise Membership may be best for your business: